barlaabhishek/Sentinel-Foundation/docs/foundation/01_FOUNDERS_PRINCIPLES.md

 The Promise records the commitments of Sentinel's founder.

-The Principles define the standards Sentinel itself must continually strive to uphold.
+The Principles establish the standards by which Sentinel shall continually govern itself.

 Individuals may fail.